lkosak/dotfiles/README.md

 # Dotfiles #
-A collection of mojo-preserving configurations.
+A collection of mojo-preserving configuration files.
 Makes a handsome environment.

 ### Some neat thing(s): ###